Frank Broome

+Broome rejoined the England touring party and was part of the team which lost to Switzerland in Zurich 2–1 on 21 May.
+England concluded its tour with a 2–4 win against France at Colombes Stadium, Paris in front of 70,000 spectators on 26 May.
+Broome scored again in the opening five minutes.

+The 1938–39 season began badly for Broome when he tore a ligament in his right ankle in a match against Grimsby.
+He returned in September despite not fully recovered in a 5–0 home win against Brentford.
+He was selected again for England against Norway but as inside-right rather than centre forward or right wing.
+The game was played at Newcastle on 9 November with England winning 4–0 but Broome clearly struggled in an unfamiliar position.
+He was back among the goals for Villa in a 6–3 demolition of Chelsea on 19 November.
+He also scored in a 1–1 draw at home to Sunderland on 27 December.
+His sparkling form continued in the new year bagging two goals in a 2–4 victory away at Brentford; and another two in a 2–0 defeat of Liverpool at home.

+In March 1939, he found time to marry Elsie Williams of Handsworth at the parish church in Berkhamsted.
+The bride was given away by Frank's brother Reg.They set up home in Handsworth Wood.
+On 13 May he represented England on the left wing in a 2–2 away draw against Italy in Milan on 13 May.

 Broome guested for Nottingham Forest during WW2, making 3 appearances (1 goal) in 1939–40, 1 appearance (4 goals) in 1940–41 and 10 appearances (4 goals) in 1941–42.
 He also guested for Wolves during wartime, playing and scoring in the 1942 War Cup Final.

 In 1955 Broome signed for Shelbourne, making his League of Ireland debut on 27 February.
 The nearest he came to scoring was when he had a penalty saved at Glenmalure Park on 27 March in the FAI Cup.

 Approaching 40 years of age and coupled with the expense of weekly flights to Dublin he ended up only playing 6 games for Shels.

 After retiring from playing, he went on to manage both Exeter City, Southend United and in Australia.